File import

 Loading data

 Now that we’ve identified the file we want to load, we can define the destination.
-In this case, we’ll use DuckDB, an in-process Online Analytical Processing (OLAP) database similar to Redshift and Snowflake, but designed to run locally with minimal setup.
+In this case, we’ll use DuckDB.
+DuckDB is an in-process Online Analytical Processing (OLAP) database similar to Redshift and Snowflake, but designed to run locally with minimal setup.

 COPY {table name} FROM {source}

-You can include additional parameters to specify things like file type and formatting, but DuckDB often infers these settings correctly on its own.
+This can include additional parameters to specify things like file type and formatting, but DuckDB often infers these settings correctly so we will not worry about it here.

 @dg.asset(